 For the spiritual and stylish:

 Who doesn’t love a little fashion fun during the Christmas season?
 For the Catholic minimalists in our lives, this little woven bracelet fashioned with a cross bead or a painted Marian scrunchie from Be a Heart Designs are great for keeping it simple and stylish.
 If you know someone who’s always ready to get a little funkier with their fashion, these religious socks are a sure hit.
 (Who wouldn’t love socks adorned with Saint Michael the Archangel?)
-And while we’re discussing all things saints, this JustLovePrints’ baseball cap embroidered with “Be not afraid” in Saint John Paul II’s handwriting is another must-have this Christmas.
+This baseball cap embroidered with “Be the light” is another must-have this Christmas.
 Finally, the “saint in the making” facemask from our very own Busted Halo Gift Shop is a comfy and practical gift for friends who love to experiment with facemask fashion.